What is exposure compensation?

 - Or at night it says right we need take in all the light we possibly can, so let’s slow the shutter down or widen the aperture.
 Or both.

-Your camera is brilliant, but it’s not as advanced as your eye.
+Your digital camera is brilliant, but it’s not as advanced as your eye.
 Sometimes it needs your help, which is why we have exposure compensation.

-When to use exposure compensation?
+When to use exposure compensation

 Unless you photograph in manual mode, there are times when you need exposure compensation.
 I’ll explain why you don’t need it in manual mode in a moment, but first…